drayzii/api-rate-limiter/README.md

 ## Rate Limiting

-The application implements rate limiting for system-wide, client-specific, and monthly quotas.
+- The application implements rate limiting for system-wide, client-specific, and monthly quotas.
 The configured limits can be found in the `.env` file.
+- **We can connect to a centralised Redis server to ensure that all instances of our application share the same rate limit counters.**